-- How many units of Community Access credit applies to a Cal Poly degree?
+- How many units of Open University credit applies to a Cal Poly degree?

 - How can I get tax credits for educational expenses?

-- What if I received a "W" or a "WU" as a final grade?
+- What is the difference between a "W" and a "WU" grade?

 - Do I get a Cal Poly ID?